input-output-hk/engineering/blog/2023-01-24-javascript-browser-tutorial.md

 ```
 cd ghc
 ./boot
-emconfigure ./configure --target=js-unknown-ghcjs
+emconfigure ./configure --target=javascript-unknown-ghcjs
 ```

-`emconfigure ./configure --target=js-unknown-ghcjs` will finish by outputting a screen that looks like:
+`emconfigure ./configure --target=javascript-unknown-ghcjs` will finish by outputting a screen that looks like:
 ```
 ----------------------------------------------------------------------
 Configure completed successfully.